seletskiy/dotfiles/README.md

 ================

-Unlike many other dotfiles installation scripts, this one provides not only one-way installation process, but joining changes made back to the repo.
+Unlike many other dotfiles installation scripts, this one provides not only one-way installation process, but can join changes made back to the repo.

 Just invoke `./dotfiles rejoin` and all changes made in local configuration will be merged back to the repo.
 It smart enough to join changes even to the